Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/05 - Release Engineering/README.md

-# Outcome 05 - Release Engineering
+# Outcome 06 - Release Engineering & Build Management

 Skill Description
 -----------------
-The Fellow will be able to do proper branch management and document release procedures.
-Additionally, they will be able to use build tools to automate release processes that transform source code into a product that is ready for release.
+A person with this skill can explain why release engineering is necessary.
+They can use build tools to automate release processes that transform source code into a product that is ready for release, while executing proper branch management and documenting release procedures.

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. A completed exercise that covers the following operations:
-  - Setting up a release plan for builds that have been tested through a CI system
+- **Task:** Create a release plan for builds that have been tested through a CI system, and document release procedures on how to deploy/deliver the release.
-  - Versioning the builds as final builds and placing them on a storage server
-  - Creating release notes that identify the changes and fixes to the software that are present in the release
-  - Documenting release procedures on how to deploy/deliver the release
+- **Resources:** Choose a release engineering tool of your choice-- be able to defend why you chose that specific tool.
+- **Include:** Use a project you or a team member are working on as an example.

 **Objectives**